paradisetechsoftsolutions/Kubernetes_setup/README.md

 ![1 20](https://user-images.githubusercontent.com/39157936/59428262-6ce81400-8dfa-11e9-98ed-0a3ffd576f53.png)
 </br>
 </br>
-we have successfully configured the kubernetes cluster.</br>
+We have successfully configured the kubernetes cluster.</br>
-kubernetes master and worker node is ready to deploy the application.</br>
+Kubernetes master and worker node is ready to deploy the application.</br>

 </ol>